Portrait of Robert Thorne Coryndon and the Restoration of His a Damaged Portrait

 1. The painting was cleaned with running water.
-This removed all soil particles that would have caused abrasions if a rug had been used.Flakes were ecourages to fall off.
+This removed all soil particles that would have caused abrasions if a rug had been used.Flakes were encouraged to fall off.
 Loose flakes would have made restoration difficult as they would still come off later.

-3. The picture was now clean, with no lose flakes.
-The exposed areas were primed with white Acrllic Gesso Primer (Galeria).
+3. The picture was now clean, with no loose flakes.
+The areas that flaked were primed with white Acrylic Gesso Primer (Galeria).
 Since the flakes were a fraction of a millimeter thick, the areas that had flaked off were indented and an attempt was made to raise them to the height of the painted areas by applying several coats of the primer.

-The painting is now proudly hunging at the entrance of what was the 'Coryndon Hall' in the Nairobi National Museum.
+The painting is now proudly hanging at the entrance of what was the 'Coryndon Hall' in the Nairobi National Museum.
 This gallery now houses the Central Bank of Kenya exhibition on the history of money in Kenya.

 This was my first attempt at restoring a painting.
 I would like to hear from restoration experts if a procedure was missed out.